 Despite the collective groan from period-havers across the globe when they know their time of the month is coming, everyone’s experience with their period is different.
-For some, their periods cause no pain, while others are bedridden due to cramps.
+Some periods cause no pain, while others are bedridden due to cramps.
 Sometimes period side effects only last a couple of days, but sometimes people have to endure them for over a week.
 Just like everyone’s body is unique, so too are their periods.

-But how do we really know what’s considered “normal” and what should raise concerns?
+But how do we know what’s considered “normal” and what should raise concerns?
 Here are the facts.

 First: Why Does This Matter?